 The B-tree is a generalization of the 2-3 tree.
 Put another way, a 2-3 tree is a B-tree of order three.
 Normally, the size of a node in the B-tree is chosen to fill a disk block.
 A B-tree node implementation typically allows 100 or more children.
 Thus, a B-tree node is equivalent to a disk block, and a "pointer" value stored in the tree is actually the number of the block containing the child node (usually interpreted as an offset from the beginning of the corresponding disk file).
-In a typical application, B-tree block I/O will be managed using a buffer pool and a block-replacement scheme such as LRU (see Section 8.3).
+In a typical application, the B-tree's access to the disk file will be managed using a buffer pool and a block-replacement scheme such as LRU (see Section 8.3).

-Figure 10.16 shows a B-tree of order four.
+Figure 10.17 shows a B-tree of order four.
 Each node contains up to three keys, and internal nodes have up to four children.